Indoor Air Quality Specialists

 - Air Bear: MERV 8 – replace 2-4 times per year

 - EZ Flex 16, 20 and 24: MERV 10 – replace 2-4 times per year

 - 2” Pleated: MERV 8 - replace 2-4 times per year

 - 1” Pleated: MERV 5 - replace every 90 days

 - 1” Non-Pleated: MERV 4 - replace monthly

-Not only can Illinois winters be bone chilling cold, they can be bone dry also.
+Not only can Illinois winters be bone-chilling cold, they can be bone dry also.
 With the lack of moisture in the air, we try to compensate for the cold by turning up our thermostats.
-Using a humidifier in one or more rooms of your home can add back some of the moisture and comfort to everyday life.
+Using a humidifier in one or more rooms can add back some of the moisture and comfort to everyday life.

-The two main considerations for sizing a humidifier are the size of your home and tightness of the home.
-But we also must take into consideration the amount of space required to install a humidifier on the furnace whether it be fan powered or a bypass unit.
-A by-pass humidifier is connected to the ductwork next to the furnace and relies on the furnace fan to help move the humidity throughout the home by pushing warm air through the water panel.
-The fan powered unit as the name suggests has its own fan which circulates the humidity.
+The two main considerations for sizing a humidifier are the size and tightness of the home.
+Also taken into consideration is the amount of space required to install a humidifier on the furnace, whether it be fan powered or a bypass unit.
+A bypass humidifier is connected to the ductwork next to the furnace and relies on the furnace fan to help move the humidity by pushing warm air through the water panel.
+The fan powered unit, as the name suggests, has its own fan which circulates the humidity.
 It also relies on a water panel to gather moisture.
-Unlike the by-pass humidifier which runs only when the furnace fan runs, the more efficient fan powered unit can be set to humidify as needed.
+Unlike the bypass humidifier, which runs only when the furnace fan runs, the more efficient fan powered unit can be set to humidify as needed.

 Energy Recovery Ventilator (ERV)

 With today’s tight and well insulated homes it’s vital that we maintain healthy indoor air quality and an Energy Recovery Ventilator (ERV) does just that.
 An ERV continually exchanges indoor air for fresh outdoor air all year long.
 We recommend an ERV in our humid climate because it helps keep the humidity level in your home constant.